secureCodeBox/documentation/docs/contributing/test-concept.md

 }
 ```
 We do the same for the Namespace and ScheduledScan in functions `createNamespace` and `createScheduledScan` accordingly.
-Before carrying on with our test.
-We first have to make sure that the scheduledScan has actually been triggered
+Before carrying on with our test, we first have to make sure that the scheduledScan has actually been triggered.
 We do this by using the `Eventually` control loop of Ginkgo.
-As the documentation states "In the case of Eventually, Gomega polls the input repeatedly until the matcher is satisfied - once that happens the assertion exits successfully and execution continues.
+As the documentation states: "In the case of Eventually, Gomega polls the input repeatedly until the matcher is satisfied - once that happens the assertion exits successfully and execution continues.
 If the matcher is never satisfied Eventually will time out with a useful error message" (more info [here](https://onsi.github.io/ginkgo/#patterns-for-asynchronous-testing)).

 This would look like the following: